techiekamal21/Saas_dashboard_assignment/github-setup.md

 ## After Publishing:
 1. Update the live demo URL in README.md after deploying to Vercel
 2. Add repository topics/tags for better discoverability
-3. Consider adding a LICENSE file
-4. Add screenshots to the README for better presentation
+3. Add screenshots to the README for better presentation